yuefan98/nleis.py/docs/source/getting-started.rst

 Step 5: Fit to data
 ==========================

-We then need to initialize a :code:`EISandNLEIS` class for simultaneous analysis of EIS and 2nd-NLEIS.
+We then need to initialize the :code:`EISandNLEIS` class for simultaneous analysis of EIS and 2nd-NLEIS data.

 .. code-block:: python